 Staff Incentive Program: A program to recognize a staff employee’s exceptional contributions either by monetary or non-monetary means.

 Survey: The gathering of information about a situation.
 Often consists of sampling data from a population.
 For example, a benchmark salary survey that collects pay data for benchmark jobs from a defined labor market.

-Total compensation: An individual's complete pay package that includes cash, benefits, and services.
+Total Compensation: An individual's complete pay package that includes cash, benefits, and services.

 Total Rewards: The monetary and non-monetary returns provided to employees in exchange for their time, talents, efforts, and results.
-Includes the deliberate integration of key elements that effectively attract, motivate, and retain the talent required to achieve desired business results.
+Includes the deliberate integration of key elements that effectively attract, motivate, engage and retain the talent required to achieve desired business results.

 Update: An action taken to effect revisions to the duties assigned to a position and/or changes (such as reporting relationship), which do not warrant a change in job code and title.